-Welcome to the Catholic community which has its home in the two churches of Sacred Heart Wadhurst and St Peter, Prince of Apostles, Rotherfield.
+Welcome to the Catholic community which has its home in the church of Sacred Heart Wadhurst.

 The Parish area covers seven villages – Wadhurst, Mark Cross, Rotherfield, Frant, Ticehurst, Flimwell and Stonegate.